Settings dialog in memoQ editor

 How to understand the translation results insertion logic?

-memoQ editor distinguishes which translation results overwrite the target segment and which insert at the cursor position:
+In memoQ editor, some translation results overwrite the target segment, and others get inserted at the cursor position:

 -